ODDSound/MTS-ESP/README.md

 A client can query the re-tuning for a given MIDI note number either as an absolute frequency value or as the difference from the standard 12-TET tuning (i.e. 440*2^((midi_note-69) / 12)).  **NOTE:** Ideally it should do this as often as possible whilst a note is playing or sound is being processed, not just when a note-on is received, so that note frequencies can update in real-time (along the flight of a note) if the tuning is changed or automated in the master plugin.

 When not connected to a master plugin, a client will automatically revert to a local tuning table, set to 12-TET by default.
-As a bonus, this local tuning table can be updated with MIDI Tuning Standard (MTS) SysEx messages.
-The client API includes a function that parses incoming MIDI SysEx data and identifies all message formats defined in the MTS standard.
+As a bonus, this local tuning table can be updated with [MIDI Tuning Standard](https://midi.org/midi-tuning-updated-specification) (MTS) SysEx messages.
+The client API includes a function that parses incoming MIDI data and identifies all message formats defined in the MTS standard.
 Therefore even without using the MTS-ESP system, the client API can still add microtuning support to a plugin.

 Some other useful optional implementation suggestions include:

 * When a note-on message is received, a client should check to see if the note should be filtered out and ignored.
 This allows a master plugin to define a keyboard map that includes unmapped keys.
-* Allow users the choice of querying retuning only at note-on, or continuously whilst notes are playing.
+* Allow users the choice of applying retuning only at note-on, or continuously whilst notes are playing.
 * Display the MTS-ESP connection status on your UI.

 ## Max Package